skillaztech/Skillaz.SecureChat/readme.md

 # Skillaz Secure Chat

+Peer-to-peer chat application for network communication with ability to setup data transmission limitations, separated groups and multiple-users-on-one-machine support.

 ## Problem
 Imagine, you have a single terminal server that you use to access some protected environment, for example, RDP-server.
 Also you have a lot of sensitive data under that protected environment.
 In common case limited access to that information is allowed and needed,